 That provocative Drexel professor goes by the name of George Ciccariello-Maher.
 He’s a tenured political science teacher famous for writing on his Twitter account last year, “All I want for Christmas is white genocide.”

-Ciccariello-Maher was suspended following his comments, blaming “Trumpism” and “whiteness” for the shooting in Las Vegas.
+Ciccariello-Maher was suspended following his comments, blaming “Trumpism” and “whiteness” for the mass shooting in Las Vegas.
 His suspension has inspired numerous petitions, including the one from Cornell, demanding that this professor gets reinstated asap.

 “It was incumbent on Drexel University to defend [Ciccariello-Maher’s] academic freedom,” said the professors in their petition.
 “Drexel University’s Provost unilaterally suspended Professor Ciccariello-Maher without providing a hearing or even consulting with a duly constituted faculty body.”